Ordered key–value store: Use-cases

 OKVS are useful to implement two strategies: optimize a small feature e.g. to make a 10% improvement in read or write latency; the second strategy is to take advantage of the distributed nature of FoundationDB, and TiKV, for which there is no equivalent at very large scale in resilience.
 Both users need to re-implement the needed high level abstractions, because there are no portable ready-to-use libraries of high-level abstraction.
 There is still a complex balance, of complexity, maintainability, fine-tuning, and readily available features that makes it still a choice of experts.
-Sometime more specialized data-structures can be faster than an high-level abstraction on top of an OKVS.
+Sometime more specialized data-structures can be faster than a high-level abstraction on top of an OKVS.

 Another interest of OKVS paradigm stems from it simple, and versatile interface, that makes it an interesting target for experimental storage algorithms, and data structures.